 Making College “Worth It” examines engaged learning activities that contribute to a high-quality, equitable education and increase the value of college experiences.
 In each episode, we share research from Elon University’s Center for Engaged Learning and our international network of scholars.
 We explore engaged learning activities that recent college graduates associate with their financial and time commitment to college being worthwhile.
 Making College “Worth It” was created by Jessie L. Moore and is produced by the Center for Engaged Learning at Elon University.

 Browse episodes and show notes below, or subscribe on your preferred podcast app.
-The Center releases new episodes every other Monday.
+The Center releases new episodes on the first Monday of each month.

 Listen to the Current Episode and Access Show Notes